 In this tutorial I stack a 5, 7 and a 9 inch cake, but this technique can be used on any cake from a 2 tier and upwards.
 Now before you start stacking a cake it’s important to know that the cakes are not just placed directly on top of each other, we need to create an internal structure which is going to support the weight.
 You may think that you’ve created the lightest, most fluffiest sponge cake, but if we add all the ingredients, the filling, the fondant and the decorations together the cakes are actually quite heavy.
 In this cake the 5 inch tier weighed 1.6kg, the 7 inch cake weighed 3kg and the 9 inch weighed 4.5kg.
 Meaning the 9 inch cake that was on the bottom has 4.6kg of weight above it.
 And this is why we add dowels and cake boards.

-Creating the internal cake structure
+Creating the internal cake structure for a tiered cake

 When thinking about creating an internal structure I always think about it as if I’m creating a table that sits inside your cakes taking the weight of the cake you place ontop.
 So the dowels are the table legs and you add a cake board ontop as the table top.
 Without the board the dowels will just go straight up through the cake above.
 Like any table if your table legs (the dowels) are wonkey or not the same height your table is going to be wobbly, so it’s important to make sure everything is level and straight as we go.